arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/mpcie-4g-modem/content.md

 To address the power demands and ensure reliable connections, using jumper cables that comply with appropriate electrical standards, such as ASTM B 258 standard, and can support up to 2A of current is advisable. **Jumper cables with a cross-sectional area ranging from 0.82 mm² to 1.3 mm², roughly equivalent to AWG 18-16, should be sufficient for 2.0 A of current.**

 Such a precaution is key to preventing wire overheating and guaranteeing stable power supply to Mini PCIe-compatible devices, like Cat.4 modems.
-An essential setup for activating the mini PCIe interface with the Portenta Max Carrier involves:
+An essential setup for activating the mini PCIe interface with the Portenta Max Carrier involves the following:

 - Powering the **PCIE ENABLE (PWM6)** pin with 3.3 V
 - Correctly installing a mini PCIe module, such as a Pro 4G GNSS Module Global or a Pro 4G EMEA Module